-Ontario County Road 16 hugs the shoreline of Canandaigua Lake, connecting two lakeside parks, West Lake

-Schoolhouse Park and Beach and Onanda Park.
-Access to these locations, and the view of the Lake along the roadway, attract a significant number of active transportation users.
+CR 16 runs along the shoreline of Canandaigua Lake, connecting two lakeside parks, West Lake Schoolhouse Park and Onanda Park.
+Public access to these locations, and the stunning view of the lake along the roadway, attract a significant number of active transportation users.

-Five new trails, proposed in the Town of Canandaigua Parks and Recreation Master Plan 2018-2023, would create new active transportation corridors between Canandaigua Lake and existing neighborhoods and parks.
-These corridors would further increase the number of pedestrians and cyclists along Ontario County Road 16.
+Five new trails, proposed in the Town of Canandaigua Parks and Recreation Master Plan 2018-2023, would create new active transportation corridors between Canandaigua Lake, existing neighborhoods, and existing parks.
+These corridors would further increase the number of pedestrians and bicyclists along CR 16.

-Despite the road's high recreation potential for cyclists and pedestrians, there are several barriers to successful roadway coordination between users.
+Despite the road's high recreation potential for bicyclists and pedestrians, there are several barriers to successful roadway coordination between users.

-"Unfortunately, County Road 16 is not structured as a multi-use corridor and has relatively narrow shoulders that don't safely accommodate bikers, ioagers or walkers."
+"Unfortunately, County Road 16 is not structured as a multi-use corridor and has relatively narrow shoulders that don't safely accommodate bicyclists, joggers or walkers."